Learn how to stain wood for a beautiful finish and easy tips on how to apply wood stain!

 - Don’t use a roller for applying stain, see the best way to apply wood stain for more details

 There are pros and cons of each, but what I’ve used most often is a fast drying oil-based polyurethane in a satin finish because it provides strong durability and really brings out the beauty and grain of the wood.

-For application, I use a foam brush (for easy disposal) and apply it very lightly in long strokes to avoid foam brush strokes.
+For application, I use a foam brush (for easy disposal) and apply it very lightly in long strokes, into the grain of the wood, to avoid foam brush strokes.

-Simply use a 220 grit sand block and lightly hand sand over the piece.
+Simply use a 220 grit sand block or sandpaper and lightly hand sand over the piece.
 Then, use tack cloth to wipe away the saw dust.
-Apply a second coat with a new foam brush and let dry.
-You can apply a 3rd coat if necessary.
+You can then feel the wood again and it should feel smooth.